jan-eten-tp/lipu-sona-pi-toki-pona/public/en/pdf/lipu-sona.typ

 = lesson 2 - the particle li
 == vocab
 / 󱥆 ona: third-person pronoun (he/she/it/they)
-/ 󱤻 musi: artistic, entertaining, frivolous, playful, recreation / 󱤑 jan: human being, person
+/ 󱤻 musi: fun, game, entertainment, art, play, amusing, interesting, comical, silly / 󱤌 ijo: thing, phenomenon, object, matter, something; being, entity, someone / 󱤑 jan: human being, person, someone
-/ 󱤍 ike: bad, negative; non-essential, irrelevant
-/ 󱥢 soweli: animal, beast, land mammal
+/ 󱤍 ike: negative quality; bad, unpleasant, harmful, unneeded / 󱥢 soweli: fuzzy creature, land animal, beast
-/ 󱥴 waso: bird, flying creature, winged animal
+/ 󱥴 waso: bird, flying creature, winged creature

-=== particle
-/ 󱤧 li: marks the predicate
+/ 󱤧 li: _particle:_ marks the predicate

 == lesson
-=== sentences
+=== sentences without 󱤴 mi or 󱥞 sina
 we covered sentences with only #word[󱤴 mi] or #word[󱥞 sina] as the subject, but for sentences with any other word as the subject, it's different. \
 in this case, you use the particle #word[󱤧 li] to introduce the predicate: \
 subject 󱤧 predicate \